AP NFL Assistant Coach of the Year Voting | Federal News Network

-TAMPA, Fla.
-(AP) — The voting for the 2022 NFL Assistant Coach of the Year selected by The Associated Press in balloting by a nationwide panel of the media:
+The voting for the 2021 NFL Assistant Coach of the Year selected by The Associated Press in balloting by a nationwide panel of the media:

 |Dan Quinn, Dallas DC